Skip to main content

 Material strategy for Sunset / 30th Street flooring installation

-Refinish — original 1925 hardwood preservation
+Refinish — original 1925 fir preservation (bungalow streets)

-Period-appropriate replacement (where original hardwood beyond refinish)
+Period-appropriate replacement (where original is beyond refinish)

 Premium LVP for value-tier and rental properties